-In Montana, 12.6% of residents live in poverty, or about 131,000 individuals, including one in six Montana children.
-For single mother households, more than one in three live in poverty.
-Additionally, across Montana, 32% of American Indians live in poverty.
+In Montana, 12.4% of residents live in poverty, or about 130,700 individuals, including about one in seven Montana children.
+Single mother households have a poverty rate of more than one in three families.
+Additionally, across Montana, over 36% of American Indians live in poverty.

-Poverty is a leading contributor of food insecurity, because families and individuals living below the poverty line, which is an income of just over \$2,000 per month for a family of four, lack financial resources to buy adequate food, as well as pay for basic needs like housing, healthcare, transportation, utilities, incidentals, and emergency situations.
+Poverty is a leading contributor of food insecurity, because families and individuals living below the poverty line, which is an income of just over \$2,300 per month for a family of four, lack financial resources to buy adequate food, as well as pay for basic needs like housing, healthcare, transportation, utilities, incidentals, and emergency situations.

 Insufficient wages are a main contributing factor to economic insecurity.
-In Montana, 50% of SNAP households are working.
-The minimum wage is \$8.50 per hour, but studies show for a family of four with two full-time working parents and two children, a living hourly wage would need to be \$16.62 per hour, per parent (Source: MIT Montana Living Wage Calculator).
+In Montana, almost 42% of SNAP households are working.
+The minimum wage is \$9.20 per hour, but studies show for a family of four with two full-time working parents and two children, a living hourly wage would need to be \$23.85 per hour, per parent (Source: MIT Montana Living Wage Calculator).
 Workers that receive SNAP are often employed as CNAs, home health aides, cashiers, cooks, or retail salespersons.

 Unemployment also contributes to poverty.
-In 2019, Montana's average unemployment rate was 3.4%, but on reservations, it ranged from 4.6% on the Flathead Reservation, to 14.2% on the Crow Reservation.
-Many Montana workers are underemployed, meaning they work jobs that are low-wage, part-time, have inconsistent hours, or are seasonal.
-Nearly a quarter of Montana workers earn \$1,250 or less each month (2018 Labor Day Report, Montana Department of Labor and Industry).
+In 2021, Montana's average unemployment rate was 3.4%, but on reservations, it ranged from 4% on the Flathead Reservation, to 11.5% on the Crow Reservation.
+Additionally, many Montana workers are underemployed, meaning they work jobs that are low-wage, part-time, have inconsistent hours, or are seasonal.